-- By definition someone with LDs has average to above average intelligence - LDs impact certain skills, most of which can be improved with the right supports. - Because LDs usually exhibit in the school system, those with LDs can be identified early in life, and early intervention improves confidence. - When they don't receive appropriate support, individuals with LDs have higher than the average rates of school dropout, unemployment and poverty.
+- By definition someone with LDs has average to above average intelligence - LDs impact certain skills, most of which can be improved with the right supports. - Because LDs usually exhibit in the school system, those with LDs can be identified early in life, and early intervention improves confidence. - When they don't receive appropriate support, individuals with LDs have higher than the average rates of school dropout, unemployment and poverty. - LDs can be inherited and many parents are now finding they are have been impacted in their lives as their children are diagnosed.

-Learning Disabilities Association of York Region 11181 Yonge Street, Unit 221, Richmond Hill, ON L4S 1L2
+Learning Disabilities Association of York Region 11181 Yonge Street, Unit 221, Richmond Hill, ON L4S 1L2 Tel: 905-884-7933 Fax: 905-770-9377

-Tel: 905-884-7933 Fax: 905-770-9377 Email: info@ldayr.org Website: www.ldayr.org
+Email: info@ldayr.org Website: www.ldayr.org

-Celebrating 40 Years in York Region
+Celebrating 41 Years in York Region